NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 # Modules to Review
 - [Automated Animations](https://foundryvtt.com/packages/automated-jb2a-animations) - Leverages JB2A templates for automatically applying their assets to spell effects and other cool stuff.
 Wondering about performance impact.
-- [DF Architect](https://foundryvtt.com/packages/df-architect) - A host of GM tools, could replace [Wall Cutter](https://foundryvtt.com/packages/WallCutter/).
-  Requires Library: DF Hotkeys
 - [FXMaster](https://foundryvtt.com/packages/fxmaster/) - Adds cool animations.
 Wondering about performance impact.
 - [Hidden Initiative](https://foundryvtt.com/packages/hidden-initiative/) - Hides initiative rolls from players until it's their turn... known issues with CUB.
   We'll give it a go and see what happens.
 - [JB2A Animated Assets](https://foundryvtt.com/packages/JB2A_DnD5e/) - Library of animations and assets.
 Wondering about performance impact.
-- [Library: DF Hotkeys](https://foundryvtt.com/packages/lib-df-hotkeys) - required by DF Architect.
-Also could be useful in its own right.
 - [Moulinette](https://foundryvtt.com/packages/moulinette-core) - Searchable tile and other prefab placement tools... this could get spicy.
 <a name="modules-to-review-later"></a>
 # Modules to Review at a Later Date
+- [DF Architect](https://foundryvtt.com/packages/df-architect) - A host of GM tools, could replace [Wall Cutter](https://foundryvtt.com/packages/WallCutter/).
+  Requires Library: DF Hotkeys, libwrapper

+  Why removed: Cool concept, but it wouldn't render any scenes with this module enabled.

+  Will revisit: If it starts working again.
 - [Grid Scaler](https://foundryvtt.com/packages/grid_scaler/) - Adds an option in the top-left menu to easily configure your background map to the grid.
   Allows for setting map by "squares" (x by y), drawing a 3x3 grid, and more.
 Extremely useful and intuitive.